turtletowerz/go-taglib/README.md

 The options are

-- `Clear` which clears existing metadata before writing the new
+- `Clear` which indicates that all existing tags not present in the new map should be removed
 - `DiffBeforeWrite` which won't modify the file on disk if the new metadata is the same as the old

 The options can be combined the with the bitwise `OR` operator (`|`)